mohamed-benoughidene/My-Pc/README.md

 # My PC
-The My-PC repository is a project that aims to provide users with information about their PC using a React Node app.
+The My-PC repository is a project that aims to get informations about the PC using a React Node app.
 The app utilizes the os module to retrieve system information such as the operating system, processor, memory, which is then displayed in a user-friendly manner.

 # built using
 The project is built using: